derekvawdrey/r-place-pixel-map/README.md

 - A 3rd party api call is implemented to pull random colors for you to use.
 These colors will display in the "game-bar" on the right side of the screen
 - Things to note: THIS THING SUCKS ON IOs.
 Safari is garbage, and should be destroyed.

+## Things added in Startup Login
+- Users can now register accounts
+- Users can now login to accounts
+- Users can now logout of accounts
+- Map is now connected to the mongodb
+- You must be logged in to draw to the map

 ## Mock picture